proarhant/python-docker-k8s/README.md

 ```

 # .dockerignore
-All markdown files except README.md are excluded.
+In this demo, the `.dockerignore` will exclude all markdown files except README.md.

-`bigDummyFile.md` which is a dummy file created to show the validity of .dockerignore.
+`bigDummyFile.md` is a dummy file created to show the validity of `.dockerignore`.

+We exclude files and directories by adding a `.dockerignore` file (by matchinng patterns in it) to the context directory.
+This increases the build’s
+performance, helps to avoid unnecessarily trasferring large or sensitive files and directories to images using `ADD` or `COPY`.

 Feel free to adjust the command line options I used to create this 127M dummy file.

 ```
 [cloudadm@cloud98 python-docker-k8s]# dd if=/dev/zero of=./bigDummyFile.md bs=4k iflag=fullblock,count_bytes count=127M